12 Substation Protection Equipment You Must Recognize

 Transmission Substation

 A step-up transmission substation collects electricity from a nearby generating station.
 It boosts the voltage for transmission to farther areas using a sizable power transformer.
+A transmission bus distributes electricity to one or more transmission lines.

 Distribution Substation